irisnet/irishub/docs/cli-client/oracle.md

 ## iriscli oracle edit

-This command is used to edit an existed feed on IRIS Hub.
+This command is used to edit an existing feed on IRIS Hub.

 ```bash
 iriscli oracle edit <feed-name> <flags>